 Hypoparathyroidism most often occurs because of the surgical removal of some or all of the parathyroid glands.
 Surgical damage or removal of parathyroid tissue usually occurs following treatment for another condition, especially hyperparathyroidism (in which there is too much production of parathyroid hormone).
 Hyperparathyroidism may be treated by the surgical removal of parathyroid tissue.
 In some cases, such surgery may result in too much parathyroid tissue being removed and, consequently, cause hypoparathyroidism.

 Surgery to treat cancer of the thyroid (nearby the parathyroid glands) or goiter (enlargement) of the thyroid gland may also cause hypoparathyroidism, usually through damage to the blood supply for the parathyroid glands or inadvertent removal of the glands during surgery.
 In such cases, hypoparathyroidism may be temporary (transient) depending upon the extent of the damage.
-Post-surgical hypoparathyroidism is often a temporary (transient) condition, but can become permanent.
+Transient post-surgical hypoparathyroidism can become permanent.
 Post-surgical hypoparathyroidism may occur shortly after surgery or appear months to years later.
 When hypoparathyroidism occurs due to external factors such as surgery, these cases are sometimes referred to as acquired hypoparathyroidism.

 Although very rare, cancer from another tissue can spread to the parathyroid glands and alter their function.
 In extremely rare cases, hypoparathyroidism is caused by extensive radiation therapy to the neck region as may be done as part of a cancer treatment regimen.

 In rare cases, hypoparathyroidism occurs as an autoimmune disorder.
 Autoimmune disorders are caused when the body's natural defenses (antibodies, lymphocytes, etc.) against invading organisms suddenly begin to attack perfectly healthy tissue for unknown reasons.
 These cases may be called autoimmune hypoparathyroidism and develop when the body's own immune system mistakenly attacks parathyroid tissue and leads to the loss of the secretion of parathyroid hormone.
 Autoimmune hypoparathyroidism can occur as part of a larger autoimmune syndrome (complex of diseases occurring together in the same person) that damages many organs of the body or as isolated damage to the parathyroid glands.

 Congenital hypoparathyroidism may also occur in infants whose mothers have hyperparathyroidism.
-As opposed to "hypo"-parathyroidism, "hyper"-parathyroidism results in excess calcium in the body.
-In a pregnant woman, the excess calcium may cross over to the developing fetus and suppress parathyroid hormone production in the parathyroid glands.
-In a newborn infant, this may result in abnormally low levels of calcium after birth.
+As opposed to "hypo"-parathyroidism, "hyper"-parathyroidism results in excessive calcium levels in the bloodstream.
+In a pregnant woman, the excess calcium may cross the placenta reaching the developing fetus and suppress fetal parathyroid hormone production by the parathyroid glands.
+In a newborn infant, this may result in abnormally low levels of blood calcium after birth.
 However, this is only a temporary condition and is not associated with permanent changes in the infant's parathyroid glands.
 Transient hypoparathyroidism can also occur in preterm infants of women who have diabetes mellitus.
 This may resolve but should be carefully watched until it does.

 Congenital hypoparathyroidism can also refer to cases that occur as an isolated genetic disorder.
 (For more information these disorders, choose "familial isolated hypoparathyroidism" as your search term in the NORD Rare Disease Database.)

 One of the most common causes of hypoparathyroidism is an activating mutation of the extracellular calcium-sensing receptor (CASR) gene.
-The CASR gene encodes for a protein that is found in the hormone-producing cells of the parathyroid gland.
+The CASR gene encodes for a protein that is found in the chief cells of the parathyroid gland.
 Activating mutations of this gene ultimately lead to suppression of parathyroid hormone secretion and hypoparathyroidism.
 In many cases, this condition is mild and often detected incidentally.
 Treatment may not be needed unless symptoms develop.
 This mutation may be inherited as an autosomal dominant trait, but sporadic cases occur as well.
 In most cases in addition to the low blood calcium levels, there are high urinary calcium levels.
 This is because the same gene -- the CASR -- is also important in controlling calcium excretion by the kidneys.

 Less often, hypoparathyroidism can be caused by abnormally high levels of magnesium (hypermagnesemia) in the blood.
-Magnesium can activate certain proteins called calcium-sensing receptors and, consequently, inhibit the secretion of parathyroid hormone.
+Magnesium can activate the CASR protein on the parathyroid chief cells (hormone-secreting cells) and inhibit the secretion of parathyroid hormone.
 Hypermagnesemia can be occur when magnesium accumulates because of impaired kidney function or when magnesium is given as a therapy as in tocolytic therapy (which is given to women to suppress preterm labor).

 Hypoparathyroidism can also develop as part of a larger syndrome such as chromosome 22q11.2 deletion syndrome, Barakat syndrome (hypoparathyroidism - sensorineural deafness - renal disease also called the HDR syndrome), Kenney-Caffey disease, Sanjad-Sakati syndrome (hypoparathyroidism - retardation - dysmorphism), autoimmune polyendocrine syndrome type I or lymphedema-hypoparathyroidism syndrome.
 It can also occur as part of certain mitochondrial disorders such as Kearns-Sayre syndrome or MELAS syndrome.
 In some cases, hypoparathyroidism may occur in association with Wilson disease (due to copper accumulating in the parathyroid glands) or hemochromatosis (due to iron accumulating in the parathyroid glands).
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)